Parks Rules and Regulations

 If you are planning an event in any of our parks, please complete a facility use permit available from the Department of Parks, Library and Recreation, Centennial Square.
 The completion of this permit will assure you that park operations and maintenance will not take place during your event if possible.
 There is a $30.00 charge to complete this permit.
 Click on the FACILITY USE PERMIT, fill out and mail.

 Walking is one of the best exercises of all.
 All you need is a comfortable pair of shoes, and you’re off!
 Some great places to walk and relax in Sterling include Pioneer Park Trail, Columbine Park Trail, Wisdom Park Trail and the Overland Trail Recreation Area.
+Sterling’s mulit-sue trails, especially in Columbine Park, are getting busier all the time.
+Out trails are open to walker, joggers, skaters, and bicyclists, of all ages and abilities.
+In order to accommodate this wide range of users, we must all observe a few simple rules:

 Rules for Multi-Use Paths